-This Russian Sweet Cheese Pastry with Strawberries dessert (Сдобный творожный пирог) is a mouthful to pronounce, but so delicious to eat!
-A sweet yeast dough topped with a slightly sour tvorog and strawberries reminds me of eating fresh baked goods at my babushka’s house.
+This Shanezhki (Шанежки) Russian Cheese Pastry recipe is a mouthful to pronounce, but so delicious to eat!
+A sweet yeast dough topped with a slightly tart tvorog and strawberries reminds me of eating fresh baked goods at my babushka's house.

-Russians love eating and making tvorog, which is a fresh cheese that is very easy to make.
-If you are lucky enough to live near a store that sells it, then save time and buy it, but it’s much cheaper to make.
-It’s also known as Quark, which is what I used, as there are no stores around me that sell tvorog and I was in a hurry.
+Russians love eating and making Tvorog, which is a fresh cheese that is very easy to make.
+If you are lucky enough to live near a store that sells it, then buy it, but it's much cheaper to make.
+It's also known as Quark or Farmers Cheese.
+Some people substitute Ricotta for Tvorog, or call it a Cottage Cheese, but neither of those are correct.

 - 2 medium eggs